ismylvdya/Space-Invaders-PyGame/README.md

 ## 🖥 Software requirements

-the PyGame library connected to this project in your IDE
+the PyGame library connected to this project in your IDE (I used Pygame 2.5.2 in PyCharm 2023.1.3).

 ## 🤌🏽 Contact